sysarmy/disneyland/README.md

-# eduardo-responde
+# Disneyland
 Is this a joke?
 Nope.

-Whant eduardo to address some issue?
-Just open it here. https://github.com/sysarmy/eduardo-responde/issues
+Do you want sysarmy to address some issue?
+Just open it here. https://github.com/sysarmy/disneyland/issues